Rail transport in France

 Rail transport in France is marked by a clear predominance of passenger traffic, driven in particular by high-speed rail.
 The SNCF, the national state-owned railway company, operates most of the passenger and freight services on the national network managed by its subsidiary SNCF Réseau.
-France currently operates the second-largest European railway network, with a total of 29,901 kilometres of railway.
+With a total of 29901 km of railway, France operated the second-largest European railway network in 2007.
+As of 2021, it was among the ten longest railway networks in the world.

 The first railway line in the country opened in 1827 from Saint-Étienne to Andrézieux.
 The network has undergone a major modernization since 1981 with the arrival of the TGV high-speed rail service which has been consistently expanded in subsequent years.

 In 2017, there were 1.762 billion journeys on the French national rail network, among which 1.270 billion on SNCF services and 493 million on RATP sections of the RER, the express regional network operating in the Paris area which is shared between both companies.
 The Paris suburban rail services represents alone 82% of the French rail annual ridership.

 With a total of 100.2 billion passenger-kilometres, France has the fifth-most used passenger network worldwide, and second-most used in Europe after that of Russia.
 France is a member of the International Union of Railways (UIC).
 The UIC country code for France is 87.

 At the same time, only 9% of French cargo is shipped via railway, or about ½ of the European average, and only a small fraction when compared to certain countries.

 National and regional services (TER) are complemented by an important network of urban railways which is still rapidly growing.
 Six cities are served by metro systems (Lille, Lyon, Marseille, Paris, Rennes and Toulouse), while 31 metropolitan areas are additionally served by tram networks, among which 23 were inaugurated in the 21st century.

 France was ranked 7th among national European rail systems in the 2017 European Railway Performance Index for intensity of use, quality of service and safety performance, a decrease from previous years.